 , an online application tool for writing and formatting case reports.
 Authors can post case reports written using this application on preprint servers such as SSRN’s Health Science Case Reports Research Network.

 AGREE (Framework for Clinical Practice)

-(Appraisal of Guidelines, Research, and Evaluation) framework was developed for assessing the methodological quality and transparency of clinical practice guidelines.
+(Appraisal of Guidelines, Research, and Evaluation) framework was developed for assessing the methodological quality and transparency of clinical health research guidelines.
 It comprises 23 items (each with specific reporting criteria) in six domains namely scope and purpose, stakeholder involvement, the rigor of development, clarity of presentation, applicability, and editorial independence.
 Authors can use it prospectively during the drafting stage to ensure that all necessary information is included.
 Moreover, it can also be used retrospectively as a quality assurance step.
 The funders of practice guidelines could encourage, promote or even mandate observance of the AGREE checklist as a way of increasing transparency.